ehpc-lab/docker-conda-course/README.md

 ```
 * The Docker image NAME is accessible in the Docker hub website.

-An example of docker pull command:
+An example of the docker pull command:
 ```
 docker pull continuumio/miniconda3
 ```